-Visit New Zealand’s first Health Camp, providing children in need with sunshine, exercise, good food and sea air.
-See how were they cared for, housed, taught and fed.
+Visit New Zealand’s first Health Camp, providing children in need with sunshine, exercise, good food, and sea air.
+See how were they cared for, housed, taught, and fed.

-From the 1930s, Health Camps and their fund-raising Health Stamps became part of every New Zealander’s awareness.
+From the 1930s, health camps and their fund-raising health stamps became part of every New Zealander’s awareness.
 What happened there?
 Did the selected child residents love or loathe their stay at camp?
-At New Zealand’s first permanent camp at Otaki Beach (1932–2018), you can explore the facilities and relive their experience.
+At New Zealand’s first permanent camp at Ōtaki Beach (1932–2018), you can explore the facilities and relive their experience.

-Image: The interior of the Rotunda at Otaki Children’s Health Camp, a huge tent-like dormitory originally built at Rotorua in 1916 for an army hospital.
+Image: The interior of the Rotunda at Ōtaki Children’s Health Camp, a huge tent-like dormitory originally built at Rotorua in 1916 for an army hospital.

 Booking is required.
 Email firstname.lastname@example.org to book.

-Location: Located at the end of Health Camp Road, Otaki Beach.
+Location: Located at the end of Health Camp Road, Ōtaki Beach.
 Drive through memorial gates to the main building.

 Duration: Two hours, including refreshments, talk and tour

-Cost: $10 includes a year’s membership of Friends of Otaki Rotunda
+Cost: $10 includes a year’s membership of Friends of Ōtaki Rotunda